 At Caroline Chisholm College, we conduct an open and equitable assessment program where learners are challenged to undertake assessment activities to the best of their ability.
 In its broadest sense, assessment is anything that helps clarify the learning needs of each student within a course.
 It is the process of obtaining information and using it to form judgements that in turn are used in decision-making about student learning and teaching practice.

-Assessment at Caroline Chisholm College can be formal and/or informal and occurs in an on-going way as part of learning.
 The THREE approaches to assessment used at Caroline Chisholm College are all in line with current NSW and Australian Curriculum Syllabus Documents.
 These include:

 - Assessment OF Learning: assists teachers to use evidence of student learning to assess student achievement against learning goals and standards.
 This type of assessment is summative in nature.